Carcinogenicity

 Methacrylate esters and methacrylic acid are not active in genotoxicity tests in bacterial and mammalian cells in culture or in studies in experimental animals indicating a low potential to damage DNA and cause cancer.

-The 2009 OECD review concluded that: 'Although there are no carcinogenicity studies available for any member of the category [EMA, nBMA, iBMA and 2-EHMA] there is no relevant concern on carcinogenicity for MMA in humans and animals.
+For the category of lower alkyl methacrylate esters, the 2009 OECD review concluded that: 'Although there are no carcinogenicity studies available for any member of the category [EMA, nBMA (at the time), iBMA and 2-EHMA] there is no relevant concern on carcinogenicity for MMA in humans and animals.
 Epidemiology data on increased tumour rates in MMA exposed cohorts are of limited reliability and cannot be related to MMA as the solely causal agent.
 On the basis of the analogy with MMA and the common, rapid metabolism and clearance of these esters from the body it is unlikely that they will represent a carcinogenic risk.'

 References: